Fast MLE Computation for the Dirichlet Multinomial: Introduction

 Of course, not all applications of the Dirichlet prior are new.
 In the 1960s, James Mosimann found applications in analyzing biological data\cite{mosimann}.
 In one example, there were 4 types of pollen found in pollen cores at different levels.
 For each core, only $100$ grains of pollen were counted, giving relatively sparse data for any given core.
 However, even with only 73 cores analyzed, a lot more could be said about the data after modeling it as a Dirichlet-multinomial\cite[pg 8]{ng}\cite{mosimann}.

-A Dirichlet distribution is much simpler to estimate if the data comes in the form of multinomial distributions drawn from that Dirichlet.
-But what if we only have access to a few samples from each multinomial?
-In fact, if we already had the full multinomial, or had sampled it so heavily that the maximum likelihood estimate is accurate, there would be no need for a Dirichlet prior in the first place.
+A Dirichlet distribution is much simpler to estimate if the data comes in the form of categorical distribution parameters drawn from that Dirichlet.
+But what if we only have access to a few samples from each categorical distribution?
+In fact, if we already had the categorical parameters, or had sampled it so heavily that the maximum likelihood estimate is accurate, there would be no need for a Dirichlet prior in the first place.

 Perhaps the largest motivation for this effort is that the Dirichlet and Dirichlet-multinomial distributions can be used as part of a larger system.
 Consider that the K-means algorithm cannot perform well without an efficient calculation for the mean of a set of points.
 Likewise, a mixture of Gaussians cannot be computed without first computing one Gaussian.
-If one intends to build a mixture model of Dirichlet distributions by using the Expectation-Maximization algorithm, having a fast computation for individual Dirichlet multinomials is very important.
+If one intends to build a mixture model of Dirichlet distributions by using the Expectation-Maximization algorithm, having an efficient way to estimate Dirichlet parameters is valuable.

 Dirichlet distributions are also widely used in topic models for Natural Language Processing.
 For example, the latent Dirichlet allocation requires a computation of the MLE for a Dirichlet\cite{blei}\cite{heinrich}\cite{wallach}.
 As the datasets grow larger and the models more complex, the demand for computational efficiency increases.